Health Care Services for Tourists

-If your illness is not so serious, you can go to a drug store and get over-the-counter medicine, then, stay in bed till the recovery.
+If your illness is not so serious, you might go to a drug store, get over-the-counter medicine, and stay in bed until the recovery.
 Pharmacies or Drug stores are called Yakkyoku ｙ薬局 or Drug Sutoa = Drug store in Japanese.
 To find Japanese phrases to use when buying medicine at a drug store, see eigo-samples.com.
 To find Japanese phrases to use when buying medicine at a drug store, see eigo-samples.com

-If you feel your illness is serious and need to go to a hospital immediately, you can search for hospitals in Tokyo on this web site.
+If you feel sick seriously, go to a hospital immediately.
+You can search for hospitals in Tokyo on this web site.

 For medical emergencies, it is advisable to ask someone who speaks Japanese and call an ambulance (119).
 Hopefully, calling up an ambulance should be the final choice as you may be taken to a large hospital far from the place you stay.

 Public Health Insurance Systems in Japan